Mike-chege/alx-backend-python/0x01-python_async_function/README.md

 This project covers the Python Async Function basics.

 ## :scroll: That is
-- Async and await syntax
+- Async and await syntax,
-- How to execute an async program with asyncio
+- How to execute an async program with asyncio,
-- How to run concurrent coroutines
+- How to run concurrent coroutines,
-- How to create asyncio tasks
+- How to create asyncio tasks,
-- And how to use the random module
+- And how to use the random module.